 There is a breath test you can take to see if you have fructose malabsorption.
-It’s a breath test that I use with my clients that prefer to see test results on paper.
-They can then see if they need to reduce the fructose in their diets to relieve their digestive symptoms.
-This test uses the same method as the SIBO breath test.
-You can order them together to see if you are suffering from one or both of these issues.
+It's a breath test that I use with my clients that prefer to see test results on paper to see if they need to reduce the fructose in their diets to relieve their digestive symptoms.
+This test uses the same method as the SIBO (small intestinal bacterial overgrowth) test so you can order them together to see if you are suffering from one or both of these issues.

 The other method used to identify fructose malabsorption is an elimination diet.
-Depending on your individual situation we can use either a FODMAP elimination diet if we suspect other food elements are involved, or just a fructose elimination diet.
+Depending on your individual situation we can use either a FODMAP diet, if we suspect other food elements are involved, or a fructose restricted diet.

 How Fructose Malabsorption Can Affect your Health

 There are a number of different ways that Fructose malabsorption can affect your health.
-For one thing, all that excess fructose in your system can prevent your body from absorbing vital vitamins and nutrients.
-It needs these nutrients to continue to function properly.
-This can result in severe vitamin deficiencies and anaemia.
-Iron is one of the minerals that can’t be absorbed properly.
+For one thing all that excess fructose in your system can prevent your body from absorbing vital vitamins and nutrients that it needs to continue to function properly which can result in severe vitamin deficiencies and anaemia (as iron is one of the minerals that can't be absorbed properly).

-Secondly, whether or not these high levels of fructose get absorbed by your body, you can build up insulin resistance resulting in type II diabetes.
+Secondly, whether or not these high levels of fructose get absorbed by your body or not, you can build up insulin resistance resulting in type II diabetes.
 If you gain weight from this excess sugar you are also at risk for high blood pressure, heart disease and a number of other serious health conditions.

 While there is no cure for fructose malabsorption, working out the amount you tolerate can reduce symptoms and help prevent some of these health problems.

-Start by avoiding soft drinks and other sweetened drinks containing high fructose corn syrup.
-These are especially prevalent in products imported from the United States.
+Start by avoiding soft drinks and other sweetened drinks containing high fructose corn syrup (especially prevalent in products imported from the United States.
 Learn which fruits and vegetables contain less fructose and focus more on those in your diet.
 Avoid processed foods as much possible, by avoiding boxed and frozen fast food products.

-While you won’t able to avoid Fructose entirely, you can significantly limit the amount you consume and manage your symptoms.
+While you won't be able to avoid Fructose entirely, you can significantly limited the amount you consume and manage your symptoms.